Reallynoobcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Command that isplay current directory contents in long format, with user and group IDs displayed numerically, and hidden files.

 #6-firstdirectory
 *Command that creates a directory named my_first_directory in the /tmp/ directory.

+#7-movethatfile
+*Command to move the file betty from /tmp/ to /tmp/my_first_directory.